StefanBartl/sandbox.nvim/README.md

   event = "VeryLazy", -- or set lazy = false to load on startup config = function()
     require("containers").setup({
-      engine = "podman", -- or "docker", "nerdctl"
+      engine = "podman", -- or "docker"
     })
   end,
 }